Being Frugal vs Earning More to get to financial independence

 Each of these strategies can help you increase your income.
 However, many people take this to an extreme.
 There are only so many hours in the day.
 We each have to spend those 24 hours on what makes life worth living.
-If you work too many extreme hours, then it is highly likely that you could experience burn out at some point.
-Plus, the cost to your physical and mental well being may not be worth the reward.
+If you work too many extreme hours, then it is highly likely that you could experience burnout at some point.
+Plus, the cost to your physical and mental well-being may not be worth the reward.

 Which is better?

-Being Frugal vs Earning More.
+Being Frugal vs. Earning More.
 What is more important?
 On your path to financial independence, both frugality and earning more will come in handy.
 Overall, the best option between these two is a balance that suits your lifestyle.

 Don’t allow deprive yourself of the good things in life by working too much on cutting your budget.
 Make sure to spend money on the things that add value to your life.
-If you are tempted to focus all of your effort on earning more money, remember that you need to enjoy the journey to FI.
+If you are tempted to focus all your effort on earning more money, remember that you must enjoy the journey to FI.
 Although it might be accelerated slightly by earning more money, you shouldn’t sacrifice your relationships and hobbies now in order to race to FI.

 The most important metric on your journey to FI is your savings rate, not how much money you bring in or how many pennies you can save in your budget.
 If you want to increase your savings rate, then you’ll need to either increase your income or decrease your expenditures.
 Instead of going too far in one direction or the other, you should build aspects of both into your life.